ctt-gob-es/oaw/README.md

 This is a Maven projet that requieres version 3.0.0 or high

-## Instalation
+### Instalation

+You can find full documentacion (in Spanish) at https://administracionelectronica.gob.es/ctt/oaw/descargas in __Rastreador OAW WCAG 2.1__ section.
+At this moment, the last documentation avalaible can be downloaded [here](https://administracionelectronica.gob.es/ctt/resources/Soluciones/2431/Descargas/Liberacion-codigo-OAW---MAETD-v5-0-4.zip?idIniciativa=2431&idElemento=19053)

-### MySQL Database
+#### MySQL Database

-To fresh install execute the scripts locates in folder /portal/scripts from version 4.0.0 to higher version
+To fresh install execute the scripts locates in folder /portal/scripts from version 4.0.0 to higher version.

-### Tomcat
+#### Tomcat

 Create a context configuration like this in *server.xml*:
 ```xml